What is Accident Insurance?

-When does my Limited Benefit Fixed Indemnity Medical coverage begin and end?
+When does my Medical Indemnity coverage begin and end?

 Coverage begins the first of the following month after you enroll.
 Coverage ends when a payroll deduction is not taken.
 Note once coverage ends, you will not be able to re-enroll until the next open enrollment period or until you have a qualifying life event.